alexellis/derek/GET.md

 - Pull requests - read/write
 - Repository metadata - read only

-If you are setting this up on a private repository you need to grant derek permissions to download content, this is so that he can download the config file you'll create:
+If you are setting this up on a private repository you need to grant Derek permissions to download content, this is so that he can download the config file.
+The write permissions are so that Derek can update your release notes if you are using the `release_notes` feature.

-- Repository contents - read only
+- Repository contents - read/write

 Subscribe to these events: